Skip to main content

 E256 | Powerful Pricing Strategies To Boost Profitability with Jenny Millar

 In a world where pricing is often feared and neglected, one woman is on a mission to bring some light to the topic.
 But what happens when she reveals the power of pricing to shape customer actions and boost business performance?
-Find out on a new episode of The Melting Pot with Dominic Monkhouse.
+Find out on a new episode of Mind Your F**king Business with Dominic Monkhouse.

 This week we learned from pricing expert and the founder of Untapped Pricing, Jenny Millar.
 With a decade worth of hands-on experience in managing the fees for selling on eBay’s European platforms, she has a deep understanding of how to use pricing as both a financial boost and a mechanism for customer behaviour management.
 She extends her ability to help organisations discover their product’s true value, leaving no room for guesswork.
 Jenny’s unique insights, drawn from both qualitative and quantitative customer research, provide game-changing guidance for businesses eager to leverage pricing to optimise growth.